leonawicz/tabr/README.md

 `tabr` offers many functions for manipulating and analyzing music data and working in music notation.
 See the collection of vignettes for more information on music programming and analysis.

+## Transcription

+Music programming in the notation syntax provided by `tabr` can be used for a variety of purposes, but it also integrates cohesively with the package’s transcription functions.
+The package also provides API wrapper functions for transcribing music notation in R into basic sheet music and guitar tablature (“tabs”) using [LilyPond](http://lilypond.org/).

+LilyPond is an open source music engraving program for generating high quality sheet music based on markup syntax. `tabr` generates LilyPond files from R code and can pass them to LilyPond to be rendered into sheet music pdf files.
+While LilyPond caters to sheet music in general and `tabr` can be used to create basic sheet music, the transcription functions focus on leveraging LilyPond specifically for creating quality guitar tablature.
+You do not need to use it for guitar tablature, but for vocal or other instrument tracks, you can change settings, such as suppressing a tab staff from your sheet music.

+While LilyPond is listed as a system requirement for `tabr`, you can use the package for music analysis without installing LilyPond if you do not intend to render tabs.
+You can even use the `lilypond` function to write LilyPond files to disk without the software installed, since this is only a case of R writing plain text files in the proper format.
+The only functions in the package that require a LilyPond installation are `tab`, `midily`, `miditab` and any `render_*` functions.

+### Use case considerations

+`tabr` offers a useful but limited LilyPond API and is not intended to access all LilyPond functionality from R, nor is transcription via the API the entire scope of `tabr`.
+If you are only creating sheet music on a case by case basis, write your own LilyPond files manually.
+There is no need to use `tabr` or limit yourself to its existing LilyPond API or its guitar tablature focus.

+However, if you are generating music notation programmatically, `tabr` provides the ability to do so in R and offers the added benefit of converting what you write in R code to the LilyPond file format to be rendered as printable sheet music.

+With ongoing development, the music programming side of `tabr` will continue to grow much more than the transcription functionality.
+While transcription represents about half of this introduction, this is only to provide a thorough context and overview of features.
+Transcription is a wonderful option to have fully integrated into the package, but it is an optional use case, and working with music data is the broader primary thrust of the package.

+### Why LilyPond for transcription?

+LilyPond is an exceptional sheet music engraving program.

+  - It produces professional, high quality output.
+  - It is open source.
+  - It offers a command line access point for a programmatic approach to music notation.
+  - It is developed and utilized by a large community.
+  - Most GUI-based applications are WYSIWYG and force a greater limitation on what you can do and what it will look like after you do it.
+It is only for the better that `tabr` is the bottleneck in transcription limitations rather than the music engraving software it wraps around.

+### Transcription functionality and support

+The `tabr` package offers the following for transcription:

+  - Render guitar tablature and sheet music to pdf or png.
+  - Write accompanying MIDI files that can respect repeat notation and transposition in the sheet music (under reasonable conditions).
+  - Support tablature for other string instruments besides guitar such as bass or banjo.
+  - Support for instruments with different numbers of strings.
+  - Support for arbitrary instrument tuning.
+  - Offers inclusion (or exclusion) of formal music staves above tab staves, such as treble and bass clef staves for complete rhythm and timing information.
+  - If music staff is included, the tab staff can be suppressed, e.g., for vocal tracks.
+  - Track-specific setup for features like instrument type, tuning and supplemental music staves.
+  - Provides common notation such as slide, bend, hammer on, pull off, slur, tie, staccato, dotted notes, visible and silent rests.
+  - Allows arbitrary tuplet structure.
+  - Above-staff text annotation.
+  - Percent and volta repeat section notation.
+  - Note transposition.
+  - Staff transposition.
+  - Multiple voices per track and multiple tracks per score.
+  - Chord symbols above staff
+  - Chord fretboard diagrams and chord chart at top of score.
+  - A variety of layout control options covering settings from score attributions to font size.
+  - Optional alternative input format allowing the user to provide string/fret combinations (along with key signature and instrument tuning) to map to pitch.

 ## Basic transcription example